PSPDFKit/react-native/README.md

 #### Running on Mac Catalyst

-Using PSPDFKit React Native Wrapper on Mac Catalyst does not currently work due to a [Flipper and FlipperKit issue](https://github.com/facebook/react-native/issues/28810).
+Using PSPDFKit for React Native on Mac Catalyst does not currently work due to a [Flipper and FlipperKit issue](https://github.com/facebook/react-native/issues/28810).

 If you wish to run your project on Mac Catalyst, please try the [following workaround which removes everything related to Flipper and FlipperKit](https://github.com/facebook/react-native/issues/28810#issuecomment-623357732).

 #### Configuration Mapping

-The PSPDFKit React Native iOS Wrapper maps most configuration options available in `PSPDFConfiguration` from JSON.
+On iOS, PSPDFKit for React Native iOS maps most configuration options available in `PSPDFConfiguration` from JSON.
 Please refer to [`RCTConvert+PSPDFConfiguration.m`](./ios/RCTPSPDFKit/Converters/RCTConvert+PSPDFConfiguration.m#L267) for the complete list and for the exact naming of enum values.

 Annotations are mapped based on their type name.
 This is case sensitive.
 For example, to limit annotation types to ink and highlight, use this: